sravya8/VideoText/README.md

 Also contains script to generate submissions for ICDAR17 and run evaluations offline

+# Unit Tests
+Unit testing for video functionality is added.
+More tests need to be added.
+To run them:
+$ python -m pytest test_utilities.py

 # Assets
 Download weights from [Google drive](https://drive.google.com/drive/folders/0B2zzsNPEVylSYmUwTnYweXpkZ00?usp=sharing) and put it into a folder named weights/